lsst-sitcom/sitcomtn-037/index.rst

 - Development of the Catcher
 - Performing daily DRP "next morning" single-frame processing at USDF.
-  This is not needed to make realtime decisions during nighttime operations, but processing the results as the data streams in is acceptable (even preferred)
+  This capability is not required to support realtime decisions during nighttime operations.
+  There is requirement to wait until the morning to begin reductions and in fact processing the results as the data streams in is preferred.
-  Early runs can put data into the butler, and can then be expanded to a database.
+  Note that early runs can put data into the butler and can then be expanded to a database.
-- CVT being able to read processed images from rapid analysis or elsewhere that are persisted in the butler
+- CVT augmented to read processed images from Rapid Analysis, then expanded to support any full frame image persisted in the Butler
-- Create templates for development of Catcher, Bokeh, and possibly LOVE displays
+- Create templates for development of Catcher, Bokeh, and possibly LOVE displays by SIT-Com personnel and/or project software developers.
-- Develop training examples (actually performed in conjunction with the previous)
+- Develop training examples.
+  Ideally, this will be performed in conjunction with the development of templates.

 Again, developing a common toolset between the commissioning team and the DRP, or one that is based off the tooling being discussed here, is strongly recommended.
 This is not explicitly listed as a priority as it should be a continually ongoing activity.